lakruzz/lakruzz.com/_customer_details/lakruzz/report-parts/context.md

 ## This report

-The report is structured around the Continuous Delivery Maturity Model which was presented to all participants during the workshop.
+The report is structured around the Continuous Delivery Metric Model which was presented to all participants during the workshop.
 The chapters in the report reflect the focus areas in the model.

 Throughout the report, findings and observations are given their own section header and paragraphs under each section are marked with an up-arrow __&#xf0aa;__{: style="font-family:FontAwesome;" } indicating that it contains a recommended action mitigating an issue.